MathieuNls/bianca/bianca.md

 ## Process of comparing new commits

-_COMMENT FOR MATHIEU: This part is a little complex and it is critical to understand it.
-I recommend adding a figure here to help with the explanation of the methodology described here._
+\comment{Emad}{This part is a little complex and it is critical to understand it.
+I recommend adding a figure here to help with the explanation of the methodology described here.}

 As our approach relies on commit pre-hooks to detect risky commit, we had to find a way to *replay* past commits.